walterhiggins/ScriptCraft/README.md

 If you don't want to compile from source, you can [download the compiled plugin here][dl] and copy it to the CanaryMod plugins directory.

-# Docker

-To launch a container with CanaryMod and ScriptCraft you can just do

-      docker run -p 25565:25565 -it tclavier/scriptcraft

-You can find all files used to build this container in github project : [docker-scriptcraft](https://github.com/tclavier/docker-scriptcraft)

 # Post Install

 Once installed, a new scriptcraft/plugins directory is automatically